-29. The Authority notes that there may be a risk that if the Licence were to be granted, liquor sold from the Premises will, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues in the local and broader communities, and in other areas of the State.
+- 25. Having regard to the submissions received, including the Applicant's reply submission, the Authority finds that that there may be a risk that if the ETA were to be granted, liquor sold at the Premises would, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues. - 26.
+The Authority is of the view that if the ETA were to be granted there may be a risk of frequent undue disturbance of the quiet and good order of the neighbourhood of the licensed premises and the local and broader communities.